lcserny/plexhelp-front/README.md

-Build with:
-`ng build`

-Create Docker image with:
+Create Docker image with (will also build app):
 `docker build -t plexhelp-front .`

 Run image with: